UoA-eResearch/mytardis_ime/docs/user/tutorial-first-dataset/index.rst

 Tutorial: Annotating your first dataset
 #######################################

-Welcome!
-This tutorial will help you annotate a dataset using the Instrument Data Wizard, in preparation for ingestion into |service_name|.
+Welcome to our tutorial!
+Here, we'll guide you through the process of annotating a dataset using the Instrument Data Wizard, getting it ready for ingestion into |service_name|.

-This tutorial will follow a fictional scenario.
-You are Sarah, a PhD student collecting data for your cancer genomics research, and you would like to store that data in your University's instrument data repository.
+Imagine yourself in a fictional scenario: You're Sarah, a PhD student collecting data for your cancer genomics research, and you would like to store that data in your University's instrument data repository.

+In this tutorial, we'll provide step-by-step instructions to help you annotate your dataset effectively, whether you're starting from scratch or using a template YAML file downloaded from |service_name|.

 .. admonition:: What is Instrument Data Wizard?